vlastikcz/bookstore-app/README.md

 1. Start the infrastructure dependencies you need, e.g. `docker compose -f infra/compose/docker-compose.yaml up postgres` (and optionally Keycloak/Traefik if you want to exercise the full stack).
 2. Launch the catalog service with `make run-local`.
 The `local` Spring profile points the service at `localhost` PostgreSQL and enables an in-process HS256 JWT issuer/decoder so Keycloak is not required for inner-loop work.
 3. On startup the service logs ready-to-use Bearer tokens for `admin` and `staff` roles.
 Copy the value after `Authorization: Bearer ...` and add it to Postman/curl requests.
-4. When routing through Traefik, make sure to keep sending the `Accept: application/vnd.bookstore.v1+json` header—Traefik now validates the JWT before forwarding traffic.
+4. When routing through Traefik, keep sending the `Accept: application/vnd.bookstore.v1+json` header—Traefik enforces a basic rate limit, while the catalog service now assigns an `X-Request-Id` header for correlation and continues to validate JWTs internally.

+### Search

+- PostgreSQL full-text search powers the catalog filters.
+Title, author, and genre inputs are converted to `websearch_to_tsquery` expressions (think Google-style search syntax) against weighted `to_tsvector` documents.
+- `db/migration/V2__add_fulltext_indexes.sql` creates a combined GIN index using the `simple` dictionary (language-agnostic) plus trigram indexes for fuzzy matching.
+- Ranking uses `ts_rank_cd` with field weighting and defaults to score-desc, title-asc ordering.
+Clients can request alternative sorting via the usual pageable `sort` parameter; a special `score` key exposes the relevance rank.
+- The dictionary can be overridden with `catalog.search.fts-config` if you need language-specific stemming (for example `english`, `czech`, etc.).